Equilibrium of Data Markets with Externality

 \subsection{Our contributions}

-We model the fixed-price data market as a simultaneous game between the buyers, whose utility depends on the net gain derived from the purchased data, the externality they suffer due to others' actions, and possibly some cost associated with market intervention by the platform.
-We formally define this setup in section \ref{section:model}.
-In section \ref{section:known_valuations} we study the equilibrium properties of this game and show that without any intervention, pure-strategy equilibrium has poor social welfare, confirming the present concerns with fixed-price data markets.
-We then propose a parameterized market intervention in the form of a transaction cost that significantly improves the situation by guaranteeing a dominant strategy Nash equilibrium whose social welfare approaches the optimal.
-Section \ref{section:learned_valuations} then considers the real-world setting wherein buyers do not know their valuations a priori, but instead must learn them through repeatedly interacting with the market.
-We model the buyer's learning problem as a multi-armed bandit instance with exponentially many arms, show the proposed platform intervention is feasible here as well, and provide an online learning algorithm for buyers.
-Under the assumption that a buyer's utility is similar when having access to similar datasets, we show achieving low regret with respect to both an individual's optimal strategy and collective social welfare is possible.
-In section \ref{section:rich_externality}, we explore a richer model of buyer externality, wherein our proposed intervention still guarantees a pure equilibrium with good welfare.
-Nonetheless, this is a more challenging model for the learning setting, and we discuss these challenges and broader extensions of our work in section \ref{sec:discussion}.
+We model the interactions between buyers in fixed-price data markets as a simultaneous game, with buyer utility depending on the net gain derived from the purchased data, the externality they suffer due to others' actions, and possibly some cost administered by the platform.
+We formally define this in section \ref{section:model}.
+In section \ref{section:known_valuations}, we study the pure Nash equilibrium (PNE) of this game and show that without any intervention, this equilibrium has poor social welfare, confirming the present concerns with data markets.
+A market intervention in the form of a transaction cost is then proposed that significantly improves the situation by guaranteeing a dominant strategy NE whose social welfare approaches the optimal.
+Section \ref{section:learned_valuations} then considers the real-world setting wherein buyers do not know valuations a priori but instead must learn them through repeated market interactions.
+We model the buyer's learning problem as a multi-armed bandit instance with exponentially many arms, show the proposed platform intervention is feasible here as well, and consider online learning algorithms for buyers in this challenging combinatorial setting.
+Section \ref{section:rich_externality} explores a richer model of buyer externality, wherein not intervening does not guarantee even a reasonable approximate equilibrium.
+In contrast, our proposed intervention significantly improves this, guaranteeing a $\varepsilon-$pure NE with good welfare.
+Nonetheless, this is a more challenging model for the learning setting, and we discuss these along with broader extensions in section \ref{sec:discussion}.